EOFY

 Many renters are not financially ready to buy immediately, especially in expensive cities like Sydney, Melbourne, Brisbane, etc.

-In reality, it is more likely that higher-income renters or first-time homebuyers with much stronger equity positions will be the ones best able to transition smoothly into ownership.
+In reality, it is probably higher-income renters or those with stronger equity positions who will transition most smoothly into ownership.

-Improving ownership access for some households does not necessarily mean housing becomes more affordable across the system, particularly if rental affordability deteriorates at the same time.
+Improving ownership access for some households does not necessarily mean housing becomes more affordable across the entire system.

 Taking My Own Situation As An Example